Bitcoin-Calendar/calendar-bot/README.md

 ### Automated Daily Posting with Cron

 To ensure the bot posts events daily, you can set up a cron job.
-Find details and examples of how to setup a cronjob in our Usage Guide.
+Find details and examples of how to setup a cron job in our Usage Guide.

 ## Documentation